Gnomorph/eng-board/README.md

 When enabled and working, drawing with the Surface Pen is seamless and intuitive.
 *  **Draw:** Pen Tip
 *  **Erase:** Pen Eraser

+### Surface Pen bugs
+* Surface Pen may not work. enabling Pen and Touch support may help